pramodkondur/Real-Time-Data-Extraction-and-Machine-Learning-for-Optimized-Uber-Ride-Booking-with-ContinuousLrning/README.md

-# Real-Time Uber Ride Price, Waiting Time, and Ride Time Prediction
+# Real-Time Data Extraction and Machine Learning for Optimized Uber Ride Booking

 ## Project Overview
 This project aims to optimize Uber ride booking by analyzing real-time data and predicting the best times to book based on ride price, waiting time, and ride time for selected routes.
 Data is collected from Uber every hour between 7 AM and 11 PM for 7 specific locations in Chennai, with predictions delivered via a user-friendly Streamlit interface.